ibm-cloud-docs/Registry/container-registry-cli.md

 You can identify source images by using either the digest `<dns>/<namespace>/<repo>@<digest>` or by tag `<dns>/<namespace>/<repo>:<tag>`.
 You must reference the target image by tag, `<dns>/<namespace>/<repo>:<tag>`.
 Where `<dns>` is the domain name, `<namespace>` is the namespace, `<repo>` is the repository, `<digest>` is the digest, and `<tag>` is the tag.

-To find the names of your images, run one of the following commands:
+To find the names of your images, use one of the following alternatives:

 - To identify your image by digest, run the `ibmcloud cr image-digests` command.
 Combine the content of the **Repository** column and the **Digest** column, for example, `repository@digest`.
 - To identify your image by tag, run the `ibmcloud cr image-list` command.
 Combine the content of the **Repository** and **Tag** columns to create the image name in the format `repository:tag`.